Timothy-ZhangYF/YOLO11n-Fine-Tune-Birds/README.md

 ## Empirical Results & Standalone Benchmarks

 ### Validation Setup
 To evaluate real-world generalizability, models were benchmarked on the balanced **1,173-image validation set** separate from the training set.
+Specifically, the COCO portion of the `val` set also came from the validation set of COCO, ensuring a fair comparison.

 ### Performance Comparison